sam-xl/py_trees_parser/README.md

 ### Pick & Place pipeline

 The components that could make up the process of `pick&place` are created as `ActionClient`s and `ServiceClient`s.
-The planning and movement are separate and so a movement consists of a planning stage followed by the movement stage.
-The movement is accomplished via the action `behavior_tree.actions.Move`.
+The planning and motion are separate and so a robot motion consists of a planning stage followed by an execution stage.
+The motion is accomplished via the action `behavior_tree.actions.Move`.

 We distinguish three different types of motion requests:

-- `behavior_tree.services.PlanCartesian`: By providing among others a `list of waypoints`, motions like __approaching__ a pick/place pose or __retreating__ from one could be achieved with cartesian planning ensuring a linear movement.
+- `behavior_tree.services.PlanCartesian`: By providing among others a `list of waypoints`, motions like __approaching__ a pick/place pose or __retreating__ from one could be achieved with cartesian planning ensuring a linear motion.
 - `behavior_tree.actions.PlanJointMotion`: To reach a specific joint pose in order to __rotate end-effector__ for example, the user can send a `Joint` request by specifying a `target_pose_key` where the _goal pose_ would be